There are several different theories on the best order to take the CPA exam sections.

 Take the Hardest CPA Exam Section First

-I’m sure you have heard this theory several times and it makes no sense to me.
+I’m sure you have heard this theory several times, and honestly?
+It makes no sense to me.
 I wrote an entire blog post about this that I linked to above.
 If you take the hardest section of the CPA exam first and fail, you’ll probably be pretty disappointed and unmotivated to continue.
-If you pass your first exam, on the other, you may end up losing it later if the 18-month window elapses before you complete all four sections.
+If you pass your first exam, on the other, you may end up losing it later if the 30-month window elapses before you complete all four sections.
 Then you will have to retake your already passed hardest section.
 Doesn’t sound like fun, does it?

 Your First CPA Exam Part Should be Your Easiest

 Taking the CPA part that is easiest for you first makes way more sense.
-It will give you a better shot at passing it and if it does elapse because of the 18-month testing window, it won’t be that hard to complete again.
-Thus, you should sit for the CPA part that comes most natural to you or that you have the most experience with.
+It will give you a better shot at passing it, and if it does elapse because of the 30-month testing window, it won’t be that hard to complete again.
+So, you should sit for the CPA part that comes most naturally to you or the one you have the most experience with.

 For CPA candidates, this could be your last course in college if you just graduated, or your current line of work.
-For example, any business majors may want to take the Business Environment and Concepts (BEC) section first.
-Alternatively, individuals currently working as auditors will want to try their hand at the Auditing and Attestation section (AUD).
-Whatever topic you feel most comfortable with, that should be your first section.
+For example, individuals currently working as auditors will want to try their hand at the Auditing and Attestation section (AUD).
+Whatever topic you feel most comfortable with?
+That should be your first section.

 Second Exam Section Order